How to Help a Survivor

 - Inform them of university policies and procedures.
 If you are not a confidential resource, let them know before they continue.
 Refer them to confidential resources that are available.

 - Familiarize them with the appropriate resources that are available on campus.
-For questions regarding what those are, see (link to resources page) or contact the Sexual Assault Prevention Coordinator (SAPC@american.edu)
+Start with Sexual Violence Resources.

 - Find support for yourself.
 Assisting a student who has survived a sexual assault can be a difficult experience.
 The only way to ensure that you're able to provide the best support to your student is to take care of yourself throughout the process.
-Anyone who has been directly or indirectly affected by sexual violence may contact American University's Sexual Assault Prevention Coordinator and confidential victim advocate at SAPC@american.edu or 202-885-3055.
+Anyone who has been directly or indirectly affected by sexual violence may contact one of American University's confidential victim advocates: Sexual Assault Prevention Coordinator Daniel Rappaport at firstname.lastname@example.org or Sara Yzaguirre, Coordinator for Victim Advocacy Services at email@example.com.